ibm-cloud-docs/AnalyticsEngine/supported-connectors.md

 {:pre: .pre}

 #  Spark connectors
-The following connectors are currently provided by default on all IBM Analytics Engine clusters:
+The following connectors are currently provided by default on all {{site.data.keyword.iae_full_notm}} clusters:

  * Db2 and dashdDB
   * DB2 JDBC